gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 ## What

 Allow Teleport users to request access to specific applications and groups and access Okta applications from within Teleport.

-Additionally, users belonging to specific Teleport roles will be automatically assigned Okta groups based on these roles.
+Additionally, users who are logged into Teleport will have Okta access calculated and synchronized to Okta based on user access.
+Access to Okta applications and Okta groups will be calculated and, based on what a user has access to, will be assigned to these applications and groups through the Okta API.

 Note: This is an enterprise only feature.